jemaineosia/anglers_spot/NEXT_STEPS.md

 - Like/unlike posts
 - Comment on posts
 - View post details
-- Link catch logs to posts
+- Link catch reports to posts

 ### Priority 3: Implement Follow System
 **Goal**: Allow users to follow each other